puppetlabs/puppet-docs/source/puppet/5.3/style_guide.markdown

 This style guide applies to Puppet 4 and later.
 Puppet 3 is no longer supported, but this style guide includes some Puppet 3 guidelines for those who need to maintain older code.

+> A new function section has been added to the style guide at section 15.
+This changes the numbering from this section forward.

 {:.concept}
 ## 1. Terminology